AsifRajwani/Langflow/README.md

 ## **LangFlow Tutorial Examples**

+[LangFlow](https://www.langflow.org/) is a powerful visual development tool that simplifies the creation of LLM (Large Language Model) applications.
+It provides a user-friendly interface where you can build complex AI workflows by dragging, dropping, and connecting components.
+Using LangFlow, you can create custom chatbots, design AI agents, and build document analysis systems with minimal code.

 This repository contains code examples from the official [LangFlow tutorials](https://docs.langflow.org/).
 The code is written in **TypeScript** and demonstrates how to interact with flows created using the **LangFlow Desktop App**.

 Each example resides in its own directory and includes the exported LangFlow JSON file, allowing you to easily import and use the corresponding flow.